patrickamsler/ecs-mulit-az/README.md

 Deploy new version to ECS
 1. update the image in the task definition
-2. create new task definition revision
+2. create new revision of the task definition
 3. update ecs service to use the new task definition
 ```shell
 aws ecs register-task-definition --profile patrick-private --region eu-central-1 --cli-input-json file://./tf-demo-app/tf-demo-task.json